top of page

 Engaging in balanced, nuanced debates and treating the classroom not as a hierarchy, but as a peer-centric environment for both teachers and students can create a wonderful, safe environment to have all discussions, uncomfortable or otherwise.

 Whilst social media is a wonderful tool.
 It is also filled with information and comments, not necessarily discussion.
-The school environment has an opportunity to harness this tirade of information and teach students how to have uncomfortable conversations in a comfortable manner – I can’t think of any place more purposeful or refreshing in a world filled with uncertainty.
+The school environment presents an opportunity to harness this tirade of information and teach students how to have uncomfortable conversations in a comfortable manner – I can’t think of any place more purposeful or refreshing in a world filled with uncertainty.

 bottom of page